California Gov. Gavin Newsom says he will sue Trump administration for deploying National Guard to Los Angeles

 "Donald Trump is putting fuel on this fire.
 Commandeering a state's National Guard without consulting the Governor of that state is illegal and immoral," wrote Gavin Newsom on X. "California will be taking him to court."

-In a followup on Monday morning, Newsom posted Mr. Trump "illegally acted to federalize the National Guard," adding "we're suing him."
+In a followup on Monday morning, Newsom said in a post that President Trump "illegally acted to federalize the National Guard," adding "we're suing him."

 National Guard troops were sent to downtown Los Angeles Sunday amid a weekend marked by protests and at-time violent clashes between law enforcement and protesters.
 The unrest began following large-scale immigration enforcement operations in the area on Friday.